sariahmghames/NeuroSyM-prediction/NeuroSyM-darnn/README.md

 - To download the dataset visit: https://jrdb.erc.monash.edu/
 - We trained and tested on scenario: bytes-cafe-2019-02-07_0
 - Find processed dataset by navigating to ./scripts/data/JackRabbot/clusters/newest_Nin_1out/ directory, and unzip the "processed_data" folder
+- Scripts in qtc_2d and data_processing are used to process the dataset (JRDB) and generate labels.

+II.
+I/O dataset processing and generation
+- Navigate to NeuroSyn-darnn workspace and: catkin_make
+- run: rosrun qtc_2d time_series

 II.
 Navigate to the directoty scripts_longterm/ to start the training To Get started you can run the shell scripts: